7 Deadly Sins of Fiberglass Pool Installations!

 I’m sure that ten years from now this list will have changed and certain things that we are currently doing will be deemed “sinful,” but until then we’ll be doing our best to stay on the straight and narrow.

 Thanks for reading!
 As always, be sure to chime in with your thoughts on the matter, and be sure to subscribe to our blog before leaving the site.
+If you'd like to continue your research before buying a fiberglass (or any other type of) pool, click the button below to download our comprehensive fiberglass pool buyer's guide:

 Editor's note: This blog article was updated on August 1, 2020.